anthonysecco/public-lands-ha-sensor/README.md

 ## Contributions

-Thanks to Smarty Van for [Geolocator](https://github.com/SmartyVan/hass-geolocator).
+Thanks to Smarty Van for [Geolocator](https://github.com/SmartyVan/hass-geolocator) which served as a starting point for this integration.

 Open issues, suggest improvements, or contribute pull requests directly here on GitHub.